 SCHEDULING SHOOTING DAYS

 Each project is allowed 4 shooting days, with an additional 2 days for pick-ups.
 Projects typically are scheduled for two successive weeks of Friday-Saturday shoots.
-Capstone project shooting days cannot be scheduled in conflict with: regular weekday class schedules, Sundays, holidays, university reading days, finals, or during General Conference.
+Advanced Fiction Production project shooting days cannot be scheduled in conflict with: regular weekday class schedules, Sundays, holidays, university reading days, finals, or during General Conference.
 Shooting days should not exceed 12 hours.
 It is never permissible for crew members to skip class for a shoot.
 When scheduling shooting days, this is important to keep as the highest priority.
 We recommend that crews be large enough to have swing crews, or staffed with overlapping schedules to allow everyone to attend their classes as necessary.
-Additionally, shooting hours should be scheduled to ensure that BYU vehicles (including the truck/grip trailer) are not driven between 12am-6am, and not at all on Sundays.
+Additionally, shooting hours should be scheduled to ensure that BYU vehicles (including the truck/grip trailer) are not driven between 12am-6am, and not at all on Sundays (as per BYU Motor pool regulations).

 - Two weeks before filming, the Producer and their department heads in charge of equipment on the project should attend Access meeting.
 (This can be arranged through the Access manager.)